mcveigh-h16/PDF-Miner/README.md

 Organism Name -mycotina=subphylum, -mycetes=class, -ales=order, -aceae=family
 If text contains 'incertae sedis' this is appened to the organism name

 Merge in Mycobank data from RESP API.
 Incorporates previously captured data from API and file downloads with the parsed data from the pdf.
-See
+See https://github.com/mcveigh-h16/Taxonomy-Maintenance for API details